kyle782/Eventile/README.md

 #### Dependencies

-The project will require [Grails 3](https://grails.org/download.html).
-Please download and install Grails according to your platform.
-Grails requires Java SDK.

-If you are using Unix/MacOS, we recommend installing Grails via SDKMAN, linked above.

-#### Building and Running the Project

-##### 0. Prerequisits
+Ideally, the most recent update of the following pieces of software are suggested.
+- Git (ver 2.10.1)
+- JVM (ver 1.8.0)
 - Grails (ver 3.2.6)
 - Groovy (ver 2.4.7)
-- JVM (ver 1.8.0)
 - Gradle (ver 3.4)

+Once the JVM is obtained.
+Grails can be downloaded and installed through terminal using the following commanmds.
+> $ curl -s get.sdkman.io | bash
+> $ source "$HOME/.sdkman/bin/sdkman-init.sh"
+> $ sdk install grails

+#### Building and Running the Project

 ##### 1. Clone the repository